bigteamscienceconference/bigteamscienceconference.github.io/index.md

 -->

 ***
-## Submissions
+## Sessions

 The conference will feature symposia, panel sessions, hackathons, talks, and social hours.
-We welcome submissions from groups and individuals who are interested in sharing any work related to Big Team Science.
+Sessions will feature presentations from groups and individuals who are interested in sharing any work related to Big Team Science.
 This includes, but is not limited to: completed and/or new large-scale collaborations, crowdsourced efforts, and citizen science projects; science of team science [meta-science] work; re-analysis of data from large-scale collaborations; related infrastructure and policy projects; and more!

-<h2 align="center"><a href="https://docs.google.com/forms/d/e/1FAIpQLScIciauSbdMx7Es0Wnmp9ulOHGZtWlvaXinBm6mkLrd32WZyA/viewform?usp=sf_link" target="_blank">Submit Here!</a></h2>
+### Session Formats
 <section>
   <div class="container">
     <div class="row justify-content-around">